 The Palisades

 Growing up in New York, I never truly understood what it meant to belong to a community.
-Life there moved fast people brushed past each other on the streets, strangers came and went, and familiar faces were rare.
-It was a city full of movement, but somehow, it felt isolating.
+Life moved fast—people brushed past each other on the streets, strangers came and went, and familiar faces were rare.
+It was a city full of motion, but somehow, it felt isolating.

 That all changed when I was five.

-My family moved to the Palisades, and though I didn’t fully understand what that meant, I wasn’t leaving much behind.
-What I found here was something I never knew I needed: connection.
-My first week was a blur of confusion and excitement new faces at Pali Rec, my first lunch at the old Panda Express, unfamiliar streets slowly becoming my own.
+My family moved to the Palisades.
+I didn’t know it yet, but I had arrived somewhere that would shape who I am.
+My first week was a blur of new faces at Pali Rec, lunch at the old Panda Express, and unfamiliar streets that slowly began to feel like home.

-And over time, those new faces returned again and again.
+Over time, those new faces returned.
 They became friends.
 They became family.
-Without realizing it, I was becoming part of something larger than myself something rooted in shared memories, laughter, and growth.
+And without even realizing it, I became part of something bigger—something rooted in shared memory, laughter, and growth.

 My One Word: Familiar